Fans near and far show up to Richmond Raceway, despite the heat

 For her kids, she said this experience has been great.
 They love all the sights and sounds.

-Peter and Amelia Ruck came to the race from Chicago.
-Richmond is the second race they have seen, the first coming in their home city on July 2.
+Peter and Amelia Ruck came to the racetrack from Chicago.
+Richmond is the second race they have seen in person, the first coming in their home city on July 2.

-“We were at the Chicago race and had a great time,” Peter Ruck said.
+“We were at the Chicago race and had a great time,” Peter Ruck said of the first race on a street course in NASCAR history.
 “We decided to make it a road trip and come out to Richmond.”

 Both agreed that Richmond Raceway was bigger than they thought.
 Between the massive grandstand and the infield filled with fan activities, the two were thrilled.